Skip to main content

 All discussions and actions from the PP pathway should be recorded in the child’s health record on the safeguarding template so that other clinicians will have access to the information.
 Parent or carer’s access to the record will need to be restricted, and an alert should be added to reflect this.
 The terminology should focus on the category of abuse or medical neglect rather than PP and FII.

-4.4 If PP is by any other RDaSH service
+4.8 If perplexing presentation is by any other trust service

 The RDaSH children’s safeguarding team should be informed via email: rdash.doncastersafeguardingchildren@nhs.net.

-The safeguarding team will have oversight of all PP and FII cases and will provide support and guidance throughout the process.
+The safeguarding team will have oversight of all PP and fabricated or induced illness (FII) cases and will provide support and guidance throughout the process.

 The RDaSH initial health information template will be completed by the practitioner who identified the PP concerns with support from the RDaSH Safeguarding team.